inkshare/web/exampleSite/content/services/_index.md

 ---
-title: 'Services'
+title: "Services"
-description: 'We offer a range of services to help your business'
+description: "Explore our wide range of services designed to meet your planning and journaling needs."
-intro_image: "images/illustrations/reading.svg"
+intro_image: "images/illustrations/services_overview.svg"
 intro_image_absolute: true
+intro_image_absolute_offset: "auto auto -100px -80px"
 intro_image_hide_on_mobile: false
 ---

-# Services that grow with your business
+# Services Tailored to Your Needs

-Aliquam erat volutpat.
-Morbi nisl tortor, dignissim eget efficitur vel, auctor non felis.
-Fusce quis viverra mi.
-Aenean quis massa pretium, ullamcorper nisi eget, hendrerit odio.
+At **InkShare**, we offer a diverse range of planners, journals, and accessories to suit every lifestyle.
+From productivity and wellness planners to eco-friendly solutions, our products are designed with you in mind.